GUID Wiki - Complete Technical Reference

 Generate GUIDs / UUIDs for multiple versions and copy them in different formats (with braces, URN, etc.).

-Paste any GUID / UUID to detect its version and variant.
+Paste any GUID to validate, detect and analyze its version and variant.
 Plus see practical notes (ordering, security and privacy issues, legacy warnings, ...).

 Privacy note: These tools do it all online inside your browser for free.
 No API calls needed.
 No data sent anywhere.